 On April 12, 2014, the historic Pulaski Skyway will be closing to northbound traffic for approximately two years.
 Although the 81-year-old steel truss bridge is in dire need of rehabilitation, the impact of the skyway closure on the traffic pattern, the commute, and the local economy is of huge concern to residents and governing bodies of the region.

 As part of a systems resilience study, researchers in the School of Systems and Enterprises at Stevens have created an intelligence simulation video on the Pulaski Skyway closure.

 “As a research study, the video analyzes the existing traffic patterns of the Skyway, highlights the alternate routes that commuters can use after the closure, discusses the traffic congestion on the alternate routes, and concludes that in a best-case scenario the commute time for an average person would go up by 30-40 percent.
-Using the best-case conservative estimate, and using wage statistics for the state of New Jersey, the cost of this additional time increase of 30-40 percent could ultimately result in over $750 million in wage-hours impacted, highlighting the importance of policies that can minimize the effect of the closure," said Dr. Jose Emmanuel Ramirez-Marquez, an SSE associate professor.
+Using the best-case conservative estimate, and using wage statistics for the state of New Jersey, the cost of this additional time increase of 30-40 percent could ultimately result in over $750 million in wage-hours impacted, highlighting the importance of policies that can minimize the effect of the closure," said Dr. Jose Emmanuel Ramirez-Marquez, associate professor and division director of engineering management.